AdaptOrDie247/avl-tree/README.md

 # AVL Tree #

-Implementation of an AVL tree that can insert, delete, print, and sort nodes with diagrams and unit test cases for every possible operation.
+An implementation of an AVL tree that allows inserting, deleting, printing, and sorting nodes with diagrams and unit test cases for every possible operation.

 ### Build Instructions for Linux/Cygwin ###